Back to Blog

 By contrast, platforms using real-time retrieval (Perplexity, Google AI Overviews, Bing Copilot) cite content published today if it is relevant, well-structured, and accessible.
 This is where GEO content investments yield the fastest measurable results.

-The Five Pillars of Generative Engine Optimization
+What Are the Five Pillars of Generative Engine Optimization?

 1. Citability — Are Your Facts Extractable?